Education in the Middle East and North Africa: Problems and recommended changes

-One way to explain such phenomenon could be to argue that educational management have not witnessed substantial changes and reforms since the post-independence period.
+One way to explain such a phenomenon could be to argue that educational management have not witnessed substantial changes and reforms since the post-independence period.
 In fact, during the 1950s and the 1960s, educational systems were framed and planned in accordance with the demands of state industries, agriculture and services.
 The central government used to anticipate the required skills for the future employees before deciding and planning the different educational specializations.
 No less important, the number of new workers was also determined.
 Manpower forecasts had to predict the number of employees required in every field prior to students' graduation and completion of secondary or higher education.

-Similarly, access to higher education was also monitored by government.
-Very often programs open and close according to governmental planning and in accordance with market demands.
+Similarly, access to higher education was also monitored by the government.
+Very often, programs open and close according to governmental planning and in accordance with market demands.
 Also, the centralized planning helped to determine the necessary technical, manual or professional services that lead to the nation's economic growth.
 Thereupon, the mobility across specialization was not flexible.
 In addition, as there was more emphasis on skilled manual and technical professions, academic training was considered irrelevant.
 Furthermore, entry to the specialized universities of medicine required the acquisition of specific academic experiences taught in specialized secondary schools located in the cities.
 Consequently, students who lived in urban areas could attend privileged educational institutions.
 However, students from rural areas very often cannot enjoy the same educational advantages.
 Most of those willing to continue their education at a higher level are concentrated in the over-crowded technical schools or universities of humanities and social sciences.
 "Educational outcomes have not provided youth with the skills sought out by private sector employers in the region."